raganwald/Underscore-Matchers-for-Jasmine/README.md

 **Is there a gem?**

-No. This is a Coffeescript and Javascript include file, not a ruby library.
-Coffeescript and Javascript files work everywhere, and you can read the source any time you want.
+No. This is a Coffeescript and JavaScript include file, not a ruby library.
+Coffeescript and JavaScript files work everywhere, and you can read the source any time you want.

 **Any gotchas?**